mlward639/Updated-Portfolio/README.md

     -when click the image of application, it takes to deployed application -mobile responsive
 -Updated portfolio:
     -contact information.
 If you don't want to share your personal email or phone number, use a separate email that you will only use for coding, also known as a developer email, and/or a call forwarding service, such as [Google Voice](https://voice.google.com/).
+SHOULD I CHANGE MY NUMEBR?
     -links to Github profile and LinkedIn profile -link to downloadable PDF of resume
     -for each project, make sure it has: